dalek-cryptography/curve25519-dalek/README.md

 including the 32-bit field arithmetic, has since been rewritten.

 The fast `u32` and `u64` scalar arithmetic was implemented by Andrew Moon, and the addition chain for scalar inversion was provided by Brian Smith.
+The optimised batch inversion was contributed by Sean Bowe and Daira Hopwood.

 The `no_std` support was contributed by Tony Arcieri.